gaballison/media-during-covid/README.md

 On March 6, 2020, Indiana Governor Eric Holcomb issued [Executive Order 20-02](https://www.in.gov/gov/files/20-02ExecutiveOrder(DeclarationofPublicHealthEmergencyforCOVID-19)FINAL.pdf) declaring a public health emergency for the novel coronavirus COVID-19 pandemic.
 At their regular monthly meeting on March 17, the [JTPL](https://jefflibrary.org) Board of Trustees [voted to close the library](https://jefflibrary.org/wp/wp-content/uploads/2020/05/Board-Meeting-Minutes-03172020.pdf) effective Wednesday, March 18 to limit the spread of the disease.

 Library patrons were instructed to keep all of their currently checked-out materials until told otherwise, and the focus shifted to emphasizing what materials were available online for free through the Library.
+This project analyzes and visualizes this data on what formats and titles were most popular during this period.

+### Notes about the data

 The library re-opened to the public in a limited capacity on Monday, June 15.
-To compare apples to apples as much as possible, I'm using data for the full months of March and June instead of only the days we were closed during those months.
+In order to compare apples to apples as much as possible I'm using data for the full months of March and June, instead of only the days we were closed during those months, so I can look at 4 complete months of data.

 All of the data currently comes from JTPL patron usage of [Hoopla](https://hoopladigital.com), an online platform offering digital content in eBook, eAudiobook, movie, comic, music, and TV show formats.
-This project analyzes and visualizes this data on what formats and titles were most popular during this period.
+I hope to be able to expand this in the future for a bigger picture of media usage, [see future plans](#future-plans)

 ## How To Run It